Best Murals in Houston Downtown

 I AM LOVE – Mural Houston

 Commissioned by YogaWorks as part of Ruban Rojas’ #BeautifyEarth campaign, the colorful wall sends a message of inclusivity and conservation to the citizens of Houston.
 The artist’s mission to transform intention into action is undeniably present in his various bodies of work scattered throughout the city.

 The six modern murals that line downtown Houston chicly display Texan pride with various Southern sayings.
 The monochrome coloring paired with the whimsy typography can brighten the surrounding area and your day.

 1201 Fannin St, Houston, TX 77002

 This colorful wall was curated by Houston-based DIY blogger and founder of Sugar & Cloth, Ashley Rose.
 This one is a bit harder to find.
 But definitely in the heart of Houston.

-When you are on Fanning Street – Stand under the Overpass that is labeled ‘Green Steet’ and walk WEST.
+When you are on Fanning Street – Stand under the Overpass labeled ‘Green Steet’ and walk WEST.
 Good luck.
-Parking should be done in the Paid parking lots that are located adjacent to the murals.
+Parking should be done in the Paid parking lots adjacent to the murals.